mrc4tt/matchzy-fshost/README.md

 - `.match` Activates match.
 This loads in match mode. (**All 10 players need to ready up, for knife-round**)
 - `.scrim` Activates scrim.
 This loads in scrim mode. (**All 10 players need to ready up, NO KNIFE ROUND!** - All rounds would be played irrespective of the winner.
 Useful in scrims!)
 - `.readyrequired <number>` Sets the number of ready players required to start the match.
 All connected players will have to be ready to start the game.
 - `.settings` Displays the current setting, like whether the knife is enabled or not, the value of ready required players, etc.
-- `.map <mapname>` Changes the map
 - `.team1 <name>` Sets name for Team 1 (CT by default)
 - `.team2 <name>` Sets name for Team 2 (Terrorist by default)
 - `.prac` Starts Practice Mode